What Is Antimicrobial Therapy?

 The Importance Of Aftercare

 Periodontal disease is caused by improper oral hygiene.
-Therefore, maintain a good oral hygiene regimen after antimicrobial treatment is essential for your recovery.
+Therefore, maintaining a good oral hygiene regimen after antimicrobial treatment is essential for your recovery.
 You must brush your teeth at least twice a day for two minutes at a time, and floss once daily.
-Mouthwash can be used, if desired.
+Mouthwash can be used if desired.

-If your antimicrobial treatment has been successful, you’ll be able to resume your normal oral care regimen. just make sure you see Dr. Bickel every 6 months for your regular check-ups.
+If your antimicrobial treatment has been successful, you’ll be able to resume your normal oral care regimen.
+Just make sure you visit our office every 6 months for your regular check-ups.
 If it has not been successful, Dr. Bickel will explore alternative treatment options.

 Got Gingivitis Or Periodontal Disease?
 Come To Redmond Art Of Dentistry Today!